 -

 Fixed Platforms: These are the workhorses of the Gulf, typically used in shallower waters, up to about 1,500 feet.
 They are permanently attached to the seabed using steel or concrete legs.
-Fixed platforms are robust and can support heavy equipment, making them ideal for long-term production.
+Fixed platforms are reliable and can support heavy equipment, making them ideal for long-term production.
 They include various types such as jacket platforms, which are supported by a lattice structure, and concrete gravity-based structures, which rely on their weight for stability.

 -